mudasobwa/mudasobwa.github.io/_posts/2013-03-06-ruby-20-refinements-totally-useless-crap.md

 {% include JB/setup %}

 There were so-called refinements introduced in Ruby 2.0.
 I was playing with them and now I’m totally cajoled.
-Let me explain, what’s wrong with ’em and why am I thinking that nobody actually wants to use them.
+Let me explain, what’s wrong with ’em and why I consider nobody actually wants to use them.

-#### The main declared advantage of refine is that they are not global scoped.
+#### The main declared advantage of refines is that they are not global scoped.
 Bah.

 {% highlight ruby %}
 module MyModule